-- Graduate on the "cutting - edge" of their discipline
+- Graduate on the "cutting-edge" of your discipline.

 To be eligible for Louis Stokes Alliances for Minority Participation (LSAMP), you must:

-- Pursue an undergraduate degree in Biology, Biological Science, Biochemistry, Chemistry, Computer Science, Engineering (Biomedical, Electrical and Computer, Mechanical, Industrial Systems), Environmental Science, Geological Science, Mathematics, and/or Physics
+- Pursue an undergraduate degree in science, technology, engineering, and mathematics (STEM).
+Examples include Biology, Biological Science, Biochemistry, Chemistry, Computer Science, Engineering (Biomedical, Electrical & Computer, Mechanical, Industrial Systems), Environmental Science, Geological Science, Mathematics, and Physics.

-- Remain committed to fulfilling all the responsibilities of LSAMP participation
+- Be committed to fulfilling the LSAMP participation responsibilities and expectations.